benlue/sql-soar/README.md

 where "connectionLimit" specifies how many connections will be created and buffered in the connection pool.

 That's all you need to do for setup.
-Now assuming you have a table called 'Person' and you want to find out all persons with age equal to 25.
-Below is how you can do with SOAR:
+Now assuming you have a table called 'Person' and you want to find out all persons with age equal to 25 in that table.
+Below is how you can do with **soar**:

     soar.list('Person', {age: 25}, function(err, list) {
         // 'list' will contain persons whose age is 25.